 Law is a subject valued by firms across all sectors of the economy and graduates of the School of Law do especially well in the professional services (managing and improving business performance), banking and finance and legal sector.

-98.5% of graduates* leaving law courses in the 2016/17 academic year secured work or futher study within six months of graduating.
+98.5% of graduates* leaving law courses in the 2016/17 academic year secured work or further study within six months of graduating.